ericcsinger/ericcsinger.github.io/_posts/2020-04-27-Azure-PowerShell-jobs-and-hash-tables.md

 $Hash_Table.Add($Job.ID, "Deploying $($vm.name)")
 ```

-Now if we want to check the status of the job, we can simple do something like this.
+Now if we want to check the status of the job, we can simply do something like this.

 ```PowerShell
 #Get all jobs